-Once we have a commencement date for POPI (probably 24 May 2017), all organisations will be on the same timeline with the same deadline (probably 24 May 2018).
-They’ll all be on the same journey of meeting the compliance requirements to lawfully process personal information and protect people from harm.
+Often when a new law (like a data protection law) is enacted all organisations are on the same timeline with the same deadline.
+They’re all on the same journey of meeting the compliance requirements to lawfully process personal information and protect people from harm.
 This is a significant task and can feel daunting and overwhelming.
 But being on the same timeline presents us all with a unique once in a lifetime opportunity.

 Why re-invent the wheel?